 What is sealcoating made of?

-• Water: This is used as a carrier for the asphalt emulsion and helps to keep the sealcoat material from drying out too quickly.
+- Water: Serving as a carrier for the asphalt emulsion, water helps maintain the sealcoat’s consistency, preventing it from drying out too rapidly during application.

 Sealcoating Additives: Examples and What They Do